Stratio/khermes/README.md

 ### Configuration

 Now your configuration will be store in zookeeper.
-Hermes use Curator 2.9.0.
+Khermes use Curator 2.9.0.
 If you have that exception:

  `org.apache.zookeeper.server.quorum.flexible.QuorumMaj.<init>(Ljava/util/Map;)V`